-There are many options for Disney World grocery delivery, including Amazon Prime Now, Garden Grocer, and Instacart.
+There are many options for grocery delivery in Orlando and on Walt Disney World property, including Amazon Prime Now, Garden Grocer, and Instacart.

-In this post, I’ll explain your options, describe my experience with getting groceries delivered right to our Disney World resort, and share some tips for having the best possible experience.
+In this post I’ll explain your options, describe my experience with getting groceries delivered right to our Disney World resort and share tips for having the best possible experience with grocery delivery in Orlando.

 Garden Grocer is a grocery delivery service that has been operating in the Disney World area for over 10 years.
 They only deliver to Walt Disney World resorts (excluding the Swan and Dolphin) and the Wyndham resorts closest to Disney World.